jingchima-appf/Summaries/properties/service.md

 ## Questions

 ### Database:
-- Which sql database should we use?
-Mysql, postsql, sqlite?
+- <s>Which sql database should we use?
+Mysql, postsql, sqlite?</s> Use mysql
-- Should uuid be of string type?
+- <s>Should uuid be of string type?</s> yes
-- Should we allow update by client-side in the database?
-It seems the data in database comes from data-stream, if we allow client to change the data, won't there be inconsistency?
+- <s>Should we allow update by client-side in the database?
+It seems the data in database comes from data-stream, if we allow client to change the data, won't there be inconsistency?</s> let's allow it for now
 - Should we use id or uuid?

 ### Controller: